ibm-cloud-docs/vmwaresolutions/index.md

 {: #getting-started-step4}
 {: step}

 After you place an instance order in **Step 3**, the deployment of the instance starts automatically.
 You can track the status of the deployment by viewing the instance details.
-When the instance deployment is completed, you can view the summary and detailed information of the instance and its add-on services on the instance details page too.
+When the instance deployment is completed, you can view the summary and detailed information of the instance and its services on the instance details page too.

 For information about how to view the instance you ordered, see [Viewing vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_viewinginstances).